Nature Conservation Masterplan consolidates Singapore’s biodiversity conservation efforts

 Marine Conservation Action Plan

 One key focus of the Marine Conservation Action Plan (MCAP) is the establishment of Sisters’ Islands Marine Park.
 NParks is undertaking species recovery efforts for the giant clams and Neptune Cup Sponge.
 Additional efforts to conserve the Green and Hawksbill Turtles will also be established at the Marine Park.
 To encourage public appreciation of Singapore’s diverse marine ecosystem, the Sisters’ Islands Marine Park Dive Trail will be ready for public access by end September 2015.
-There are also plans for the restoration and enhancement of marine habitats like shallow water reefs and intertidal areas, not only at Sisters’ Islands Marine Park, but also Changi Beach Park and Labrador Nature Reserve (Please see media factsheet for more details).
+There are also plans for the restoration and enhancement of marine habitats like shallow water reefs and intertidal areas, not only at Sisters’ Islands Marine Park, but also Changi Beach Park and Labrador Nature Reserve.

 Festival of Biodiversity 2015

 The Festival of Biodiversity is an annual celebration of the community's efforts to conserve Singapore's natural heritage.
 Into its fourth year, the Festival of Biodiversity will be held on 27 and 28 June 2015 at VivoCity, Central Court B. In celebration of SG50 this year, the Festival of Biodiversity is featuring 50 fascinating plants and animals that are closely linked to Singapore’s heritage.
 Children can also enjoy free art and craft workshops to learn more about Singapore's flora and fauna.
 The Festival is supported by VivoCity.